Hoare Logic with Arrays

 The first property of

-equalTois that any array is equal tovbetweeniandi, because the secondiis exclusive:∀a. ∀i. ∀v. equalTo(a, i, i, v)We can prove this from the axioms of between:
+equalTois that any array is equal tovbetweeniandi, because the secondiis exclusive:∀a. ∀i. ∀v. equalTo(a, i, i, v)We will use this property when establishing the loop invariant at the beginning of the loop before it has done any work.

 I := 0